TWUOnline/FAR-Centres/Courses/627-schedule.md

 Sandlin, J., Redmon Wright R., Clark C. \(2013\).
 Reexamining Theories of Adult Learning and Adult Development through the Lenses of Public Pedagogy. _Adult Education Quarterly 63_:3, 14-16. \*\*Note that only certain pages have been assigned.
 You read part last week and focus on a different section this week.

 Wang, .
 C. X. \(2017\). _Theory and Practice of Adult and Higher Education_.
-Information Age Publishing Inc.
+Information Age Publishing Inc.  Chapters 8, 10

 #### Assigned Learning Activities